ppetraki/OpenGL-Programming-Guide-8th-Edition-Code/README.md

 Forked from [https://github.com/Kylewlk/OpenGL-Programming-Guide-8th-Edition-Code](https://github.com/Kylewlk/OpenGL-Programming-Guide-8th-Edition-Code)

 This is a work in progress.
-Everything is being ported to mesonbuild.
+Everything is being ported to [meson](http://www.mesonbuild.com).
 Everything current builds, however several executables fail to run because they cannot locate resource files relative to their execution path.

-Missing functions Sleep and GetTickCounts are implemented in a local lib and conditionally compiled into libvermilion ifndef _WIN32
+Missing functions Sleep and GetTickCounts are implemented in a local lib and conditionally compiled into libvermilion

+Tested on Ubuntu 16.04 and Ubuntu 18.04

+Many of the examples requires a graphics card capable of OpenGL Version 4.3 or higher

+    glxinfo | grep 'OpenGL version'
+    OpenGL version string: 4.4.0 NVIDIA 21.5

 # Getting started
     pip3 install meson
+    # install ninja >= 1.5
     make # drives mesonbuild

 # TODO